AntonioDonnangelo/Predicting-2024-US-Corn-Yield/README.md

 - I incorporated annual weather data using aggregated information.
 - I built machine learning models using county-level data to increase the number of usable observations.

-At this point, I faced a choice: to use machine learning models that treat each observation independently, or to consider that temporal order matters—because past values influence future ones.
+At this point, I faced a choice: to use machine learning models that treat each observation independently, or to consider that temporal order matters, because past values influence future ones.
 Since yield in the previous year is correlated with yield in the current year, I chose to treat the data as a time series in order to capture the dependence between past and future values of the same variable.

+It is also possible to treat the variables are as independent observations.
+In that case, while the predictive task is no longer a true forecast, it allows for stronger statistical validation on randomly shuffled samples but breaks real-world temporal dependencies and might overestimate performance.

 - ML models:
     To ensure consistency and valid feature-target relationships, I have aggregated weather data to yearly resolution, aligning it with the annual yield data at county level. <br>